microsoft/terminal/doc/specs/#4999 - Improved keyboard handling in Conpty.md

 **TODO**: Defaulting `Rc` to `1` makes more sense in my opinion, so `^[_1;;;Vk;;Uc;;ST` is all that's needed for most keys.

+TODO: I don't _love_ using APC 1 here - technically, if anyone else wants to use an APC, then there's no way to know if this conflicts.
+Maybe there's a convenient opening in CSI space?

+Also, pretty much no one uses OSC's for input, but conpty generally already does for window size, so we _could_ use that...

 ### Scenarios